Gaspard--/KentFrNotes/NetworKSecurity/cours11.md

   - congetion can be aleviated
   - quality of srvice garantied
   - if path fails, communication lost
-- Packets don't need to carry full dest (or ource) address
+- Packets don't need to carry full dest (or source) address
   - a VC number is allocated when VS is established
 - Usually runs over a connection oriented data link layer
 - expects: